-(i) A review of available information regarding the status and condition of the CCR unit, including, but not limited to, files available in the operating record (e.g., the results of inspections by a qualified person, and results of previous annual inspections).
+- (i) A review of available information regarding the status and condition of the CCR unit, including, but not limited to, files available in the operating record (e.g., the results of inspections by a qualified person, and results of previous annual inspections).

-The available information was reviewed for the Ash Pile, including the weekly inspections performed by the plant personnel, the site assessment performed by CDM Smith for the United States Environmental Protection Agency (USEPA) on August 30, 2012, and the previous annual inspection performed by HDR Engineering, Inc. submitted on January 17, 2016.
+The available information was reviewed for the Ash Pile including the site assessment performed by CDM Smith for the United States Environmental Protection Agency (USEPA) on August 30, 2012, and the previous annual inspection performed by AECOM submitted on January 4, 2017.